interlay/interlay.github.io/docs/vault/guide.md

 }
 ```

-!> DO NOT use the mnemonic above when running your vault.
+!> DO NOT use the mnemonic above when running your Vault.
 This publicly available mnemonic can be used by anyone and represents the credentials of a Polkadot account.
 Any funds deposited at this address will in all likelihood be lost.

 You may use [subkey](https://substrate.dev/docs/en/knowledgebase/integrate/subkey) to generate this automatically: